Throb Throb: Release

 Throb Throb's lyric sheet was done up to resemble a blueprint with white text on a blue background, and on some versions of the LP the lyrics even appeared backwards in the style of an actual blueprint.
 The LP remained in print through the 1980s and was mastered onto CD.
 When Quarterstick Records rereleased the band's material in 1999, Homestead's original distributor issued 400 final copies of the LP on green vinyl.

 The cover was created by Chicago comic book artist Mike Saenz.

+Reception

+Spin wrote, "Delivering garage punk in chummy boys' voices surrounded by a low, bass-heavy beat and searing, fuzz-happy drones of guitar.
+Filtering America through a sinister-but fun sensibility is what Throb Throb is about."
+John Leland added, "Barring the Hüskers, no one has a stronger sense of roots and a greater affinity for pop hooks.
+Like most punks, the Rayguns write about sex and the military, but their lyrics are satisfying only for their underlying anger and not for their half-baked truisms."